 Download an APQRC brochure.

-A two-day professional development course in battery energy storage applications presented by the Australian Power Quality and Reliability Centre.
+A two-day professional development course in power engineering presented by the Australian Power Quality and Reliability Centre and the Sustainable Buildings Research Centre from the University of Wollongong.

 Dr Jon Knott is a Research Fellow with the Australian Power Quality and Reliability Centre.
 Before joining the APQRC in 2020, he was Project Manager and Research Fellow on the $10.5M ARENA-funded Smart Sodium Storage System (S4) Project – a project aimed at developing and demonstrating sodium-ion batteries in renewable energy storage applications.
 His work at the APQRC focuses on integration of energy storage into renewable energy systems, energy management systems, and distributed infrastructure resilience.

 The course investment provides for an inclusive industry related training package with course notes, lunches and morning and afternoon tea.
-The course fee is AUD$1770 including GST per person.
+Course fee per person is AUD$1770 including GST.
 Participants may count course hours towards their continuing professional development requirements.

 NOTE: Arrangements for accommodation are the responsibility of participants and costs are not included in the course fee.